 DHP Steering Committee

-Jennifer M. Black (Co-Chair), Assistant Professor of History
+Jennifer M. Black (Co-Chair), Associate Professor of History

 Richard Hancuff, Manager of Online Learning Systems